atheiman/terraform-aws-codebuild-cicd/README.md

 1. Update the `buildspec.yml` commands:
    - all branches: `terraform fmt -recursive && terraform init -reconfigure && terraform plan`
    - `main` branch: `terraform apply`

-## Limitations

-Currently the `buildspec.yml` can be updated on a feature branch to do anything.
-Items exist on the roadmap below to handle this problem.
-For now, just be aware that any permissions granted to the CodeBuild service role will be available to all projects to use in their builds on the `main` or `master` branch, and in pull requests.
-You can review the default permissions granted to the CodeBuild service role - [see `aws_iam_role_policy.codebuild` in `codebuild.tf` on GitHub](https://github.com/atheiman/terraform-aws-codebuild-cicd/blob/main/codebuild.tf).

 ## Roadmap